st3ph4nnn/swordle/README.md

 Yes you can, but as for now, the wordlist **MUST** have 5353 lines, or else the game might break.
 Edit the wordlist at your own risk.

+# KNOWN ISSUES

+The game can only be ran with aspect ratio 16:9, since there is
+an issue with scaling too and im lazy to fix it

 # FOR DEVELOPERS

 In order to properly build the game, you will need: